Microsoft Teams Integration with SAP Sales and Service Cloud (C4C)

 i.
 Navigate to Administrator > General Settings.
 Under Microsoft Teams, click on Enable Microsoft Teams Integration.
 This redirects to MS Teams authentication page

 ii.
 Provide your MS 365 developer credentials to sign in.
 A new window opens for consent.
 Click on Accept.
-With this consent, MS Teams allows SAP Sales Cloud to establish the connection.
+With this consent, MS Teams allows SAP C4C to establish the connection.

 iii.
 Once the administrator gives consent, you’ll get the “Consent Successful” message.

 Yay, your Integration set up is complete.
 Get ready to use it.

 3.1.
 Creating MS Teams Appointment in SAP C4C

 i.
 Log on to SAP C4C with Mapped user.
 Navigate to Activities > Appointments > Create (+) new appointment.